 In the current study, 9.9% of patients undergoing a transfemoral TAVR experienced a major vascular complication.
-Recent RCTs on intermediate risk patients report similar rates of 6-8%.
-However, patients included in RCTs are highly selected and reported complication rates cannot be transferred to an all-comer population as in our study.
+Recent RCTs on intermediate risk patients report similar rates of 6-8%.^{5,8,9} However, patients included in RCTs are highly selected and reported complication rates cannot be transferred to an all-comer population as in our study.
 Bleeding for VCD failure was the most common cause for major vascular complications.

 Using a risk factor analysis, we aimed to identify factors associated with vascular complications.
-The two major risk factors were higher SFAR and more than two vessel entries, both procedure-related risk factors.
-SFAR has been identified as an independent risk factor for vascular complications in other studies including mainly first generation THV systems.
-1,10,11 We are the first to show that exchanges of large bore sheaths may also increase access-related vascular complications.
+The two major risk factors were higher SFAR and more than two vessel entries, both procedurerelated risk factors.
+SFAR has been identified as an independent risk factor for vascular complications in other studies including mainly first generation THV systems.^{1,10,11} We are the first to show that TABLE 2 Baseline characteristics, procedural details and clinical outcome of the total study cohort and comparison of patients with and without access-related vascular complication